 Stacy said of her goal: "To generate fans and qualified leads in order to broaden my referral base, drive prospective clients to download content and to my website.
 To build my business!"

 And then we asked, what growth strategies are you currently implementing?

-While Facebook should be one of the tools you use to build your company, keep in mind that simply posting on Facebook probably won’t be the primary means by which you gain many paying clients.
+While Facebook should be one of the tools you use to build your company, keep in mind that simply posting on Facebook won’t be the primary means by which you gain paying clients.

 It’s an engagement, awareness, and support platform that leads to your website where you can convert.
 So, how can it help you get to that goal of more clients?

 One way is by adding a Call-To-Action button to your Facebook page.
 This prominent button asks page viewers to do things like “Book Now,” “Shop Now,” or “Sign Up.”
 If you’re selling something, make sure this is on your Facebook page!